frederic-perez/AmE-dictionary/dictionary.md

 __outlay__ _Budget outlays._
 __outpacing__
 __outpatient__
-__outspoken__ Frank in stating one's opinions, especially if they are shocking or controversial. _Syn_ forthright, direct, candid, frank, straightforward, honest
+__outspoken__ :two: :shit: Frank in stating one's opinions, especially if they are shocking or controversial. _Syn_ forthright, direct, candid, frank, straightforward, honest
 __over the moon__ _British Informal_ Extremely happy; delighted. _We are over the moon._
 __over-under__
 __overachieve__